 Associated Students Board of Directors Committees

 The Associated Students Programming Committee exists to provide funding to Moorpark College’s student organizations and campus departments.
 Funding is allocated from the Associated Students Programming Fund.
-This fund is derived in part from a designated portion of the Moorpark College Bookstore surplus.
-The purpose of the fund is to provide extracurricular campus activities, programs, and resources for the students of Moorpark College.
+This fund is derived in part from a designated portion of the sale of MC student photo ID cards, the Student Activity Fee and a portion of Moorpark College Bookstore surplus.
+The purpose of this fund is to support campus life, programs, student organizations events, students attending conferences and going on field trips.

-Student organizations and campus departments must complete the Application for Funding in order to be considered for funding.
+Student organizations and campus departments must complete the AS Programming Application for Funding in order to be considered for funding.
 The Programming Committee has specific guidelines to follow when approving funding.
-(The Programming Committee cannot approve retroactive funding in accordance with Ventura County Community College District policy.)
+The Programming Committee cannot approve retroactive funding in accordance with Ventura County Community College District policy.

-Programming Committee meeting agendas are posted 72 hours prior to the meeting outside the Associated Students Office, on the bulletin board along Raider Walk, and on-line: Agendas and Minutes.
+Programming Committee meeting agendas are posted 72 hours in advance of their meetings outside the Associated Students Office and on the AS bulletin board along Raider Walk

 Ad Hoc Committees: